jdeang9/seaweed-farming-TEA/README.md

 # seaweed-farming-TEA
 Code for "Economic and Biophysical Limits to Seaweed Farming for Climate Change Mitigation," DeAngelo et al. 2022.
-All files required to run code are included in this repository.
-Data from paper techno-economic analysis and Monte Carlo simulations can be downloaded from Dryad.
+Data from paper techno-economic analysis and additional larger data files can be downloaded from Dryad (https://doi.org/10.7280/D13H59)